Friday, June 25, 2021

 Like Mr. Leback's previous works, copious examples highlight the various details of hexcrawling, weather, domain management, wealth and character options.
 This is one of it's strengths.
 Another good point is the fact that it required a great amount of table time to develop these ideas.
 Into the Wild shows it's table time very well.
 It is the product of many years of work and playtime by both the author and his audience.
 He has merged player feedback with his writing style to produce tight product based on the idea of play.

 One weakness of this work is that it introduces new ways of using DM provided data, which is an inherent flaw of all hexcrawling activities.
 It's not something you can simply drop into a campaign mid-stream without some sort of introduction.
 That is not a terribly big deal because hexcrawling and domain building are now "things" that players will understand.

 You could use Into the Wild for low level characters to engage in all the guts and glory type things adventurers do while also running a domain level campaign where a handful of high level characters interact the lesser characters on a larger, more regal scope.
 This style of play puts the players very close to the DM when it comes to planning, while still maintaining the general mechanics of D&D.

 All and all, this is an excellent book that will only be improved by the stretching nature of a Kickstarter.
 I look forward to seeing the completed work.

 Rating: 5 of 5 stars

 This version is from the book, The Illustrated Man which is chocked full of golden age sci-fi, which is both amusing and terrifying.
-You can pick up a copy on Amazon.

 You can view this one on youtube.
 This performance is totally low-fi and is my favorite.